-Rishworth Aviation is currently offering CRJ900 and CRJ700 Captain pilot jobs, with bases in Chongqing, Dalian or Hohhot in China, or Sendai in Japan.
+Rishworth Aviation is currently offering CRJ900 Captain and First Officer pilot jobs, with bases in Chongqing, Dalian or Hohhot in China, and Kigali in Rwanda.

 The CRJ type presents pilots with an opportunity to enjoy flying a modern, popular aircraft that offers numerous career possibilities globally.
 Every five seconds a CRJ Series regional jet takes off or lands somewhere in the world.
 This aircraft family, which celebrated its 25th anniversary in 2017, has transported over 1.6 billion passengers to become the world’s most successful regional jet program.
 As a result of its popularity, pilots looking to fly the CRJ will continue to have excellent career options globally for decades to come.

-If you are looking for an exciting Captain opportunity, now is the perfect time to learn more about the pilot jobs available for the CRJ900 and CRJ700 below.
+If you are looking for an exciting Captain opportunity, now is the perfect time to learn more about the pilot jobs available for the CRJ900 below.

 Since its launch 25 years ago, the CRJ Series has stimulated the regional jet market.
 In North America alone, it accounts for over 20% of all jet departures.
 Globally, the family operates hundreds of thousands of flights per month.
 With orders reaching several thousand, the CRJ Series is in service with over 60 airlines and 60 corporate customers around the world.
 Throughout its history the family has transported billions of passengers, and logged millions of flight hours.
 The CRJ Series enjoys exceptional performance on reliability thanks to its mature systems and robust technology.